getodk/docs/docs/central-api-form-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments**

+.. raw:: html

-Form Attachments for each form are automatically determined when the form is first created, by scanning the XForms definition for references to media or data files.
+  <p>Form Attachments for each form are automatically determined when the form is first created, by scanning the XForms definition for references to media or data files.
 Because of this, it is not possible to directly modify the list of form attachments; that list is fully determined by the given XForm.
-Instead, the focus of this API subresource is around communicating that expected list of files, and uploading binaries into those file slots.
+Instead, the focus of this API subresource is around communicating that expected list of files, and uploading binaries into those file slots.</p>

 .. dropdown:: Request